openmpp/main/bin/README_win.txt

 This directory may contain extra binaries for Windows, such as:

-ompp_export_excel.exe:      command-line utility to create Excel workbook from model_scenario.sqlite database ompp_export_csv.exe:        command-line utility to create CSV files from model_scenario.sqlite database ompp_create_scex.exe:       command-line utility to create Modgen scex scenario file for x-compatible development
+dbcopy.exe:                 command-line utility to import-export models, input paramaters or run results to/from database ompp_export_excel.exe:      command-line utility to create Excel workbook from model_scenario.sqlite database ompp_export_csv.exe:        command-line utility to create CSV files from model_scenario.sqlite database ompp_create_scex.exe:       command-line utility to create Modgen scex scenario file for x-compatible development